 Aroma/Nose: Similarly to the previous French rosé I tasted, on the nose I smell red apple flesh, red berries and particularly raspberries.
 And sort of a sweet red berries lemonade flavor.

 Taste: the first sip is moderately sweet with a low level of acidity, but still refreshing and not too sweet.
-Subsequently I can taste red apple flesh with a watermelon hint and low astringency.
+Subsequently, I can taste red apple flesh with a watermelon hint and low astringency.
 The aftertaste is dry and has notes of watermelon and red berries.

-Overall: Thatchers Somerset Rosé is easy to drink despite moderate level of sweetness and relatively low level of acidity.
+Overall: Thatchers Somerset Rosé is easy to drink despite the moderate level of sweetness and relatively low level of acidity.
 I like it better than the French cidre Rosé, because it doesn’t taste watery and I can feel some astringency due to tannins.
 It’s still a strawberry lemonade type of cider, which will not appeal to everyone.
 Well, I liked it.
 4/6

 Price: had it locally at the Castle Pub in Berlin at 5.5 EUR